-We spent an inspiring evening previewing The London Design Fair 2016 at Old Truman Brewery in vibrant Shoreditch and thought we’d share a few of our favourite finds with you.
+We spent an inspiring evening previewing The London Design Fair 2016 at Old Truman Brewery in vibrant Shoreditch.
+So we thought we’d share a few of our favourite finds with you.

 As someone who drinks a lot of tea, this would give me immense pleasure every single day.
 I think I’ll have to drop some hints for Christmas.
 The stylish oak and concrete shelving that showed Sue’s ceramics off so well was by Wild + Wood which is a collaboration between Sue and her talented husband, John.
 How amazing must their home be?
 Sue is listed in our Directory >>